Seneca-ICTOER/OSM620v1/docs/Assignments/assignment1.md

 10. In Firefox, navigate to: `http://srv1.cjohnson30.com`
 11. In Firefox, navigate to: `http://www.eff.org`

-> **Reflection:** Why did these connections only work?
+> **Reflection 2:** Why did these connections work?
 Be specific.
-> What's happening when we connect to `srv2`?
+> What's happening when we connect to `srv2` based on our `tracert` output?
 > What's happening when we connect to `eff.org`?

 ## Investigation 3: Virtual Private Networking (VPN)

 In this investigation, you will configure a VPN service on *srv1*.
-This will allow *laptop1* to log into the local HQ network over the Internet and access internal office resources like *srv2*.
+This will allow *laptop1* to log into the local HQ network over the Internet and access internal office resources like *srv2* from outside the office..
 ### Before You Begin

 Only the following VMs need to be turned on:
 * *srv1*

-Shut down the rest for now.
+Shut down the rest for now (including *laptop1*).

-We will *not* be using our Hyper-V VMs in this assignment.
-To make things easier, change *srv1*'s hardware settings in VMware Workstation while the VM is powered off:
-1. CPU: **Change from 6-cores to 4-cores**
-2. RAM: **Change from 16 GB to 8 GB**

 Check the following on *srv1* when online:
 1. In **Network Connections**, all three adapters (*External Network*, *Internal Network*, and *vEthernet (HQ Network)*) have ***IPv6 disabled***.